A Honolulu Empty Homes Tax: Impacts on Housing Supply and County Revenue

 Honolulu faces an acute housing shortage, yet tens of thousands of homes sit empty.
 Bill 46 would create a new property tax that applies to empty homes.
 The policy aims to achieve two key objectives: (1) expand the supply of housing for local residents, and (2) generate revenue for the county.
 Using current property tax records for Honolulu, this blog provides estimates of the possible magnitude of these two impacts.
 Under any reasonable assumptions, Bill 46 would either significantly expand the available housing supply, significantly raise county revenue, or both.

 The current proposal would see a 3% property tax surcharge on properties that are vacant for more than 6 months in a year.
-The rate would be phased in, with 1% assessed the first year the property is vacant, 2% the following year, and 3% for years thereafter.
+The rate would be phased in, with 1% assessed the first year the tax is assessed, 2% the following year, and 3% for years thereafter.
 The bill provides a list of 15 exemptions.
 Properties where the owner is actively trying to sell or rent are exempt, as well as properties undergoing renovations, or those affected by medical issues, military service, or other specific extenuating circumstances.
 Homeowners would need to affirmatively declare that their property is not vacant each year to avoid the tax.

 The bill emulates a policy enacted in Vancouver, Canada, which also assesses a 3% surcharge for properties left vacant.
 In Vancouver, the policy coincided with a 54% reduction in the city’s vacancy rate.
 In 2023, the Vancouver Empty Homes Tax raised $47 million CAD ($35 million USD) from properties that remained vacant.
 Some of this revenue was directed into local housing programs, while some entered the city’s general revenue.